course-details-portlet

 Course content

 Introduction to salmon biology and lifecycle part II.
-Phylogenetic development in fish.
+Water quality.
 Salmonid nutrition.
-Smoltification, transport, sea-pen farming and slaughter.
-Introduction to marine technology for understanding aquaculture constructions and analysis/simulation of them, in addition to vessel-based aquaculture operations.
+Smoltification, fish welfare and stress, transport, sea-pen farming and slaughter.
+Introduction to marine technology with hydrostatics and stability of relevance for aquaculture.
 Handling and challenges with sea lice and other parasites.
 Environmental impacts of salmon farming - sustainability.

 Learning outcome